carlonicolo/introsde-2015-assignment-1/README.md

 ---

-## **Task 2: A function that accepts id as parameter and prints the HealthProfile of the person with that id**
+## ** Task 2: A function that accepts id as parameter and prints the HealthProfile of the person with that id **

-This is the code corresponding this method that i called getPersonById(Long id):
+This is the code corresponding the method that i called getPersonById(Long id):

 ```java